 The Monopole Facility is sited at a corner location where it will not create clutter or negatively affect specific views.
-The closest structure is a single story funeral home and the Monopole Facility is not adjacent to any widows.
+No structures are located adjacent to the existing pole.
+The closest structures are used for industrial uses and the Monopole Facility is not adjacent to any widows.